dirkk/basex-rtd/docs/Java Examples.md

  * [ModuleDemo.java](https://github.com/BaseXdb/basex/blob/master/basex-examples/src/main/java/org/basex/examples/module/ModuleDemo.java) is a simple XQuery demo module that demonstrates how XQuery items can be processed from Java.
 It is derived from the `QueryModule` class.
  * [QueryModule.java](https://github.com/BaseXdb/basex/blob/master/basex-core/src/main/java/org/basex/query/QueryModule.java) is located in the BaseX core.
 Java query modules can extend this class to get access to the current query context and enrich functions with properties ().

+### XQJ API
-  UNKNOWN The implementation of the [BaseX XQJ API](http://xqj.net/basex/) (closed-source) has been written by Charles Foster.
+ The implementation of the [BaseX XQJ API](http://xqj.net/basex/) (closed-source) has been written by Charles Foster.
 It uses the client/server architecture.
 The basex-examples repository contains [various examples](https://github.com/BaseXdb/basex-examples/tree/master/src/main/java/org/basex/examples/xqj) on how to use XQJ.

 ### [Client API](Clients.md)